iskandarsulaili/WARP-p2p-client/P2P-DLL/BUILD_GUIDE.md

 - Ragnarok Online client is a Windows application
 - DLLs are Windows-specific binaries (.dll files)
-- NEMO patcher patches Windows executables
+- WARP patcher works with Windows executables
 - Project requires MSVC compiler (Windows-only)

 **Linux builds produce .so files** which will NOT work with the Windows RO client.